Darryl Murrill is a Myrtle Beach Jazz Festival veteran, taking part in both the 2018 and 2019 editions of the event.

 Over the years, Murrill has appeared on stage with the likes of Tom Brown and Marcus Anderson, the latter of whom was a featured performer at the second annual Myrtle Beach Jazz Festival.
 Murrill also teaches, at the Port City Conservatory of Music and DREAMS of Wilmington.
 His discography includes Love God and Sax, Closer Than I Realized and My Heart Is Yours.

 The Myrtle Beach Jazz Festival is always free.
 Bring your lawn chairs for this annual event, which is held on historic Carver Street in Myrtle Beach.
-In addition to these terrific performers, there will also be food and merchandise vendors, children’s activities, and a wine and beer garden.
+In addition to the music, there are also food and merchandise vendors, children’s activities, and a wine and beer garden.